RohinMahesh/Drift_Monitoring/README.md

 - S3: hosts the static webpage for Evidently AI drift status
 - SNS: contains message of drift status that is emailed to client

-Configuration information can be located in the setup.txt file.
+Configuration information can be located in the setup.md file.

 ## References